 - Made without formaldehyde

 - Features low VOC count

 While CertiPUR US certification also tests emissions, they focus on foam products rather than latex.
-Sponsorship comes through a group of companies that manufacture polyurethane foam, and you can review their testing methods here.
+Sponsorship comes through a group of companies that manufacture polyurethane foam.

 - Fibers are 100 percent organic and have been tracked during all stages of production to ensure they don’t mingle with other fibers